patrickeldiradev/Drupal-Migration/doc/USAGE.md

   * `drush del-tax` to remove defined taxonomy term from defined content types. *Note: Definitions are applied manually to the [orb.drush.php](../.drush/orb.drush.php) file.*

 ## Frequently Asked Questions ##

+__Why are you using Drush?
+All instructions are written for Drush!__

+Because it is easy.
+If you feel uncomfortable with Drush, you can always use conventional methods, i.e. download from website, extract it and put it under related directory.

 __How can I download the code in Windows?__